 They realize it was due to toxins from eating the wrong foods, and at the wrong times in the wrong quantities.
 These people pondered, “What is good food that won’t leave toxins?
 What should the limit be?
 When is the proper time to eat?”
 They formed the Yoga Diet, free of meat, fish, eggs, stimulants, and excessive use of spices.

-If this wasn’t enough, they develop Yoga mudrā in order to crush it more.
-If toxins were still present they came up with mayūrāsana, the peacock pose.
-If this still wasn’t good enough, they created uddīyāna bandha, the stomach lift, and nauli, the stomach churning.
+If this wasn’t enough, they developed Yoga mudrā to crush it more.
+The Peacock Pose was created to remove toxins that were still present.
+If this still wasn’t good enough, they created uddīyāna bandha, the stomach lock, and nauli, the stomach churning technique.

 ZaaS offers workplace well-being and strategies.
 Let’s talk!